Kimberly Collins

 Education

-Ph.D., Public Administration from El Colegio de la Frontera Norte Dissertation Title (completed in English and Spanish): Local Government Capacity and Quality of Life in the U.S.-Mexican Border: The Case of Calexico and Mexicali / La Capacidad de Gobierno Local y La Calidad de Vida en La Frontera de Los Estados Unidos y Mexico: El Caso de Calexico y Mexicali
+Ph.D., Sociology from El Colegio de la Frontera Norte Dissertation Title (completed in English and Spanish): Local Government Capacity and Quality of Life in the U.S.-Mexican Border: The Case of Calexico and Mexicali / La Capacidad de Gobierno Local y La Calidad de Vida en La Frontera de Los Estados Unidos y Mexico: El Caso de Calexico y Mexicali

 Certificate in Rural Development, Cornell University